-Subsequent quarterly voucher application due dates will be April 30, July 31, and October 31 on an annual basis.
+Quarterly voucher application due dates will be January 31, April 30, July 31, and October 31 on an annual basis.
+If a due date happens to fall on a Saturday or Sunday, the due date is the following Monday.

 This schedule anticipates evaluating all applications and making preliminary selections within roughly six weeks.
 Selected recipients would be notified at this time to begin working directly with the GAIN point of contact in order to finalize the work scope, cost (including cost-share) and schedule.